AbdulWaheed73/text-to-speech/README.md

 - Make sure to keep your API key secure and never commit it to version control
 - Requires active OpenAI account with credits

-### Agora TTS
+### Agora TTS (Azure-powered)
-- Real-time cloud-based text-to-speech processing
+- Uses Azure Cognitive Services TTS (same as Agora's Conversational AI platform)
-- Enterprise-grade infrastructure with scalability
+- Enterprise-grade infrastructure with Microsoft's neural voices
-- Uses Agora's REST API for TTS generation
-- Requires Agora App ID and access token
-- Voice and language can be customized in the API route
+- Agora's platform supports Azure, ElevenLabs, Cartesia, OpenAI, and Hume AI
+- We're using Azure TTS directly which is one of Agora's supported providers
+- Configurable voices and languages via SSML
+- Requires Azure Speech Services subscription key
 - Keep your credentials secure and never commit them to version control

 ## Deploy on Vercel